 You may be wondering “What formula does WIC cover?”
 There are a variety of different formulas you can purchase with your WIC voucher.
 Furthermore, you can receive your formula in several forms, including condensed liquid, powder and ready-to-eat formula.
 The form of formula you can receive will depend on your access to a safe water supply and refrigeration.
 While the most common form of WIC approved formula is iron-fortified infant formula, you may be eligible to receive a therapeutic formula prescription if your infant has certain medical conditions.
 In this case, you will need to provide proof of a medical diagnosis.

-To learn more about the different types of infant formulas, download our comprehensive guide.
+To learn more about WIC-approved infant formula and food, download our informational guide.

 FMNP recipients may purchase a variety of unprepared vegetables, fruits and herbs to create delicious and healthy meals.
 The federal government provides funding to cover the costs of these foods, while state agencies are responsible for contributing the remaining administrative costs.
 State agencies decide which FMNP locations may authorize WIC vouchers.
 These locations then submit the vouchers or checks they receive to the appropriate bank or state agency for reimbursement.
 Eligible WIC FMNP participants can use these benefits to purchase their fruits and vegetables and use their remaining WIC benefits to purchase foods like infant formula, cereal, beans, etc.

 To receive FMNP vouchers, women and children must meet WIC eligibility requirements.
 This means having a certain gross income, meeting residency requirements and being at nutritional risk.
 FMNP coupons are typically distributed to recipients once a year on a first-come, first-served basis in the span of a few months.
 Once the program has met its maximum caseload, those who are considered a top priority will receive their WIC FMNP benefits first.